top of page

 What is the Philosopher's Stone?

 The Philosopher's Stone (latin: lapis philosophorum) conjures elements of primal lore and eternal powers.
-Specific to Western alchemy, the Philosopher's Stone is sought by alchemists for healing, immortality and transmutation of base metals into noble ones.
+In history and legend, Philosopher's Stone is sought by alchemists for such purposes as healing, immortality and transmutation of base metals into precious ones.

 The fabled Philosopher's Stone can produce the Elixir of Life, the secret to immortality or extreme longevity; a panacea for all disease; and effect the transmutation of base metals to noble.
 It's the ultimate goal of alchemic research and experimentation.